5 Successful Brand Ambassador Program Examples (incl. Lululemon, Red Bull, Harley Davidson)

 Tesla’s Referral Scheme

 Tesla has grown with zero advertising budget with the smart use of brand advocates and fans of the product.
-Part of the success comes not through the mission driven vision and dynamic CEO, but also understanding why their advocates advocate and building products and items that appeal to them.
+Their success isn't just a result of their mission driven vision and dynamic CEO, but also understanding why their advocates advocate and build products and items that appeal to them.

 For example, normal referral programs are exclusively extrinsic incentive driven—meaning advocates are rewarded with money.
 Tesla understands that their advocates are supporting their mission as much as their company, so when customers login to their referral page—they are able to see how much CO2 has been removed from the environment and the gallons of gasoline saved through their advocacy.